earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 Once you start import types as part of config writing, you can see why something like CueLang or its competitor Dhall can make a lot of sense.
 Especially for config-heavy domains like Kubernetes.

-(A great post the expands on this idea is [How CUE wins](https://blog.cedriccharly.com/post/20210523-how-cue-wins/) which makes a great case for why something like CUE is needed desperately needed.)
+(A great post that expands on this idea is [How CUE wins](https://blog.cedriccharly.com/post/20210523-how-cue-wins/) which makes a great case for why something like CUE is needed desperately needed.)

 There is one problem, though...